 Transport is one of the most crucial aspects of the business world.
 Without it, businesses would be unable to access raw materials, markets with spare capacity, or suitable factory locations.
-The ability to expand operations beyond a firm’s immediate location is crucial to its growth and hence the growth of the economy.
+Expanding operations beyond a firm’s primary location is crucial to its growth and the economy’s growth.

-The commercial vehicle market refers to vehicles used to transport goods and passengers or provide a service, and it includes trucks, buses, and coaches.
-Road transport is the most popular form of commercial transport in Bangladesh, carrying 70% of passengers and cargo .
+The commercial vehicle market refers to vehicles transporting goods and passengers or providing a service, including trucks, buses, and coaches.
+Road is the most popular commercial transport, carrying 70% of passengers and cargo .
 It is significantly cheaper and easier to access than water, air, or rail transport.
 The commercial vehicle market was valued at around $500 million in 2017, with an estimated CAGR of 12.5% .
-This high growth is likely to be sustained in the future due to rising regional trade, a booming economy that is feeding greater urbanization and industrialization, and road network expansion.
-While it is currently dependent on imports, steps are being taken to shift the industry to local manufacturing.
+This high growth will likely be sustained due to rising regional trade, a booming economy feeding greater urbanization and industrialization, and road network expansion.
+While it depends on imports, steps are being taken to shift the industry to local manufacturing.

 The global commercial vehicle market was valued at $1.32 trillion in 2017 and is forecasted to grow at a CAGR of 7.1% .
 On average, growth has stagnated in developed economies but is higher in emerging ones.
 The Asia Pacific market is set to experience the highest growth rate globally due to the growth of mega-economies China and India .
 Current trends include rising digital integration with features such as traffic data and weather reports and the development of electric vehicles.
-Telematics and fleet-sharing may reduce the dependence of the industry on the global economy and its growth as it moves beyond basic goods transport.
-This means that the market will be driven by different elements, such as innovation and technological integration.
+Telematics and fleet-sharing may reduce the industry’s dependence on the global economy and its growth as it moves beyond basic goods transport.
+Different elements like innovation and technology integration will drive the market.

-The most crucial demand driver for the commercial vehicle market is the economic growth of businesses, especially the manufacturing sector, which directly impacts business confidence and thus usage of transport by businesses.
-It allows businesses to have the resources and confidence to invest in a vehicle as they know it will be backed up by sales.
-Demand for transport is thus derived demand from the demand for goods and services.
+The most crucial demand driver for the commercial vehicle market is the economic growth of businesses, especially the manufacturing sector, which directly impacts business confidence and, thus usage of transport by businesses.
+It gives businesses the resources and confidence to invest in a vehicle as they know sales will back it up.
+Transport demand is thus derived from the demand for goods and services.

-In Bangladesh, cargo commercial vehicles are mainly used for the transport of RMG products, construction materials, and commodities .
+In Bangladesh, commercial cargo vehicles are mainly used to transport RMG products, construction materials, and commodities .
 The development and growth of heavy industries such as shipbuilding contribute to the growth of the commercial vehicle industry as they require more transport of heavy raw materials.
-E-commerce is another sector directly impacting the commercial vehicle market as goods need to be transported throughout the country from the production or storage facilities.
+E-commerce is another sector directly impacting the commercial vehicle market as goods must be transported throughout the country from production or storage facilities.

-Another cause for the boost in the purchase of cargo vehicles has been a new axle load policy that limits the weight carried by each truck to reduce damage to roads.
+Another cause for the boost in the purchase of cargo vehicles has been a new axle load policy that limits the weight carried by each truck to reduce road damage.
 This has increased the number of vehicles needed by businesses.

-The growing population and its rising income have also increased the demand for passenger commercial vehicles, such as buses.
-Upgraded services, such as night coaches and AC bus services have also increased in popularity.
+The growing population and rising income have also increased the demand for commercial passenger vehicles like buses.
+Upgraded services, such as night coaches and AC bus services, have also increased in popularity.
 Public transport organizations have expanded intra-city services, resulting in a CAGR of 29.5% in the bus segment alone.

 As the industry’s growth is linked directly to the global economy’s performance, fears of an upcoming recession may dampen business confidence and demand for commercial vehicles.
-Industry experts are predicting a recession will hit by 2021 in the US, which may impact Bangladesh’s exports and economic growth directly .
-Moreover, as the country is due to become a middle-income country by 2021, this growth rate may decelerate.
-Pro-business reforms and focus on the Sustainable Development Goals will be necessary to provide the commercial vehicle market with infrastructural support.
+Industry experts predict a recession will hit by 2021 in the US, which may impact Bangladesh’s exports and economic growth directly .
+Moreover, this growth rate may decelerate as the country is due to become a middle-income country by 2021.
+Pro-business reforms and a focus on Sustainable Development Goals will be necessary to provide the commercial vehicle market with infrastructural support.

 Without appropriate roads and transportation facilities, the industry’s growth is limited.
 Supportive infrastructure gives businesses the confidence to invest in vehicles and expand their operations as there are shorter lead times for receiving or delivering products, allowing more efficient operation.
 The congestion in Dhaka alone costs the country over $4 million annually .

-The government has been developing the infrastructure of the country’s roads, ports, and bridges through regular maintenance as well as taking on new mega projects which are connecting previously isolated regions into the transport network.
-These increase the usage of commercial vehicles by not only increasing connectivity and ease of transport but also requiring the transport of raw materials during construction.
+The government has been developing the infrastructure of the country’s roads, ports, and bridges through regular maintenance and taking on new mega projects connecting previously isolated regions into the transport network.
+These increase the usage of commercial vehicles by not only increasing connectivity and ease of transport and requiring the transport of raw materials during construction.
 Notable megaprojects include the Padma Multipurpose Bridge, the Payra Deep Sea Port, and the Karnaphuli River Tunnel.
 The Padma Bridge is expected to increase the GDP by 1.2 percentage points .
 The Payra Port will increase demand for local road transport as regional trade will increase, and the cargo will need to be brought to Dhaka and other cities throughout the country.
 The Karnaphuli Tunnel will connect southeastern Bangladesh to the Asian Highway Network.
 These will mainly impact the demand for heavy vehicles, such as trucks.

 The road network is constantly being expanded and repaired.
 In 2017, the government repaired highways of 1,595 kilometers in length .
-Plans for the future include upgrading all national highways to 4/6 lanes and digitization of the Roads and Highways Department’s activities, which will increase efficiency and accountability .
+Plans for the future include upgrading all national highways to 4/6 lanes and digitizing the Roads and Highways Department’s activities, increasing efficiency and accountability .

 Despite this, a major challenge for the market is the condition of roads and congestion.
-Only 40% of roads in Bangladesh are considered to be of ‘good’ condition .
+Only 40% of roads in Bangladesh are considered to be in ‘good’ condition .
 On top of that, the number of metro vehicles increased 16 times between 2001 and 2013 .
-This high congestion increases the maintenance costs of vehicles and the time taken to transport.
-Light commercial vehicles (LCVs), which weigh less than six tonnes, are becoming increasingly popular as they make it easier to park, access narrow roads, and evade traffic – all increasing accessibility and time and money saved .
-Globally LCVs account for 75% of the commercial vehicle market revenue .
-The Bangladeshi market can focus on them to deal with these issues as well.
+This high congestion increases the maintenance costs of vehicles and the time taken to transport them.
+Light commercial vehicles (LCVs), which weigh less than six tonnes, are becoming increasingly popular as they make it easier to park, narrow access roads, and evade traffic.
+All increasing accessibility and time and money saved .
+Globally, LCVs account for 75% of the commercial vehicle market revenue .
+The Bangladeshi market can also focus on them to deal with these issues.

-The market for commercial vehicles is oligopolistic in nature, with high capital investment and regulation under the BRTC.
-The market leader is Nitol Motors Limited, with a market share of 40%, closely followed by IFAD Autos with 38%.
-Runner Motors Limited is also a significant player with a share of 10% and is due to open its own assembly plant later this year.
+The market for commercial vehicles is oligopolistic, with high capital investment and regulation under the BRTC.
+The market leader is Nitol Motors Limited, with a market share of 40%, followed by IFAD Autos, with 38%.
+Runner Motors Limited is also a significant player with a share of 10% and is due to open its assembly plant later this year.
 The dominance of these three companies over 88% of the market limits the buying power of consumers.

 Most companies have contracts as exclusive dealers for renowned Indian and Japanese brands.
 Distribution networks and credit facilities are crucial for the market.
 Both IFAD and Nitol are investing in new plants, and IFAD’s assembly plant is due to be the largest automobile plant in Bangladesh, with the capacity to build 4,000 trucks and buses annually .
 Both of these plants will be built in collaboration with the relative brands they distribute in Bangladesh.

-Nitol offers pay-as-you-earn programs for buyers and IFAD has several medium-term credit options.
+Nitol offers pay-as-you-earn programs for buyers, and IFAD has several medium-term credit options.
 Significant buyers are transportation and logistics firms.
-Government public transport systems float tenders which are taken up by companies.
+Government public transport systems float tenders which companies take up.

 However, the double role of the manufacturers as credit providers is also the biggest challenge facing the industry.
-Once the vehicle is acquired on credit terms, it is possible for the purchaser to evade payment, often by stating a lack of funds due to poor revenue.
-The process of communicating a customer who is evading such communication can become too costly to be profitable, resulting in bad debts.
+Once the vehicle is acquired on credit terms, the purchaser can evade payment, often by stating a lack of funds due to poor revenue.
+The process of communicating with a customer who is evading such communication can become too costly to be profitable, resulting in bad debts.
 Thus a predicament is created where sales are high, but cash flow is poor.

 The commercial vehicle market is growing as the capacity of the Bangladeshi economy grows.
-The government is developing supply-side policies by improving infrastructure, which will provide support to all industries and increase the need for local transport.
+The government is developing supply-side policies by improving infrastructure, supporting all industries, and increasing the need for local transport.
 The development of megaprojects and the Belt and Road Initiative will allow businesses to access new markets and expand operations, putting demand pressure on companies to build assembly plants.

-Like most of the Bangladeshi automobile industry, the supply of the market is limited by the lack of raw materials and backward linkage.
+Like the most Bangladeshi automobile industry, the market’s supply is limited by the lack of raw materials and backward linkage.
 Its dependence on imports creates an upper limit for the industry’s size.
 The market must shift from Complete Built-Up (CBU) to Complete Knocked-Down (CKD) vehicles, which will be more affordable in terms of import duties and will incorporate local materials for tires, windows, etc.